 The four-wheel-drive, V-8 Platinum SuperCrew I drove is on the higher end of the F-150 spectrum.
 It’s priced at more than $60,000 and is only one slot below the top Limited trim.
 For 2018, there aren’t many improvements to the cabin, technology or even ride and handling, which we cover in-depth in the 2016 Ford F-150 expert review.
 The F-150 Platinum remains a luxury truck in the sense that it’s super nice to drive and has interior quality, features and technology that stand out in the segment.

-The F-150's crashworthiness ratings are top-of-the-class.
+The F-150’s crashworthiness ratings are best-in-class.
 It scored the highest rating in Insurance Institute for Highway Safety crash tests, but it lacks Top Safety Pick status because of poor headlight performance.
-The 2018 F-150 hadn't been tested by the National Highway Traffic Safety Administration as of publication.
+The 2018 F-150 model year hadn’t been tested by the National Highway Traffic Safety Administration as of publication.

-The F-150 is the only half ton with optional forward collision warning and automatic emergency braking.
-Others have collision warning but won't automatically apply the brakes to prevent a collision; that could easily change with the next-generation Silverado and Ram, however.
+The F-150 is the only half ton with optional forward pre-collision warning and automatic emergency braking.
+Others have collision warning but won’t automatically apply the brakes to prevent a collision; that could easily change with the next-generation Chevrolet Silverado and Ram 1500, however.

 Towing and Payload